Ranibizumab ophthalmic Side Effects

 Applies to ranibizumab ophthalmic: intraocular solution

-Along with its needed effects, ranibizumab ophthalmic may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ranibizumab ophthalmic may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking ranibizumab ophthalmic:More common
+If any of the following side effects occur while taking ranibizumab ophthalmic, check with your doctor or nurse immediately:More common

 - bloody eye